Understanding Working Capital Lines of Credit

 On the downside, these loans can be costly.
 They are considered a short-term type of funding, and generally short-term loans are more costly than long-term loans.
 You may also have to pay small business loan fees, such as an origination fee, monthly maintenance fee, annual fee, and transaction fees.

-In some cases, you may also need to put up a business asset as collateral.
+In some cases, you may also need to put up business collateral.
 Since a line of credit is a short-term liability, lenders typically ask for short-term assets, such as accounts receivable or inventory.
 If you’re unable to repay the line, the lender will assume the ownership of your collateral.

 Another potential downside is that getting this type of loan and making timely payments on your credit line might not help you build business credit, since some online lenders do not report these loans to the credit bureaus.